sagemath/trac_to_gh/Issue 1831.md

 # Issue 1831: [with patch] 3d docs: add more examples of parametric plots

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1831

 Original creator: was